w3c/wai-tutorials/source/images/complex.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** This approach is well supported in all browsers and ensures that everyone has access to the data as well as the image, no matter what browser or assistive technologies they may use.
+**Note:** This approach is supported by all web browsers and assistive technologies, and makes the long descriptions available to everyone.

 {::nomarkdown}
 <%= notes_end %>